Sunjid-Ahmed/Codeforces-solutions/README.md

 <!-- Readme file -->
 # This repo contains solution of algorithmic problems of [codeforces](https://codeforces.com/ "visit codeforces") solved by [me](https://codeforces.com/profile/Mars_Coder).

-Here's a professional and clean `README.md` file for your GitHub repository named **Codeforces-solutions**:

 ---

 ```markdown